marsson/eventQueue/README.md

 ## Local Vs. Global business processes.

 The execution queue is supposed to be used for all the business processes that might need custom extension and traced reliability.
-Mapped usecases include:
+Mapped use cases include:

 + Messaging (Sending emails or SMSs/ Emails).
-+ Inbound events such as hooks for creating new records with operation result traceability.
++ Inbound events such as hooks to custom apex webservices for creating new records with operation result traceability.
-+ outbound events such as direct connections to external systems in regions without a middleware.
++ outbound events such as direct connections to external systems in implementations without a middleware.

 ## Benefits